sourcecred/docs/docs/setup/plugins/github.md

 servers.
 That means that if content is deleted on GitHub, it will also disappear from the GitHub plugin (after a cache refresh).

-## Status and Caveats

-The GitHub plugin is still in beta.
-It tends to assign reasonable Cred scores to contributors.
-However, it has difficulty assigning Cred scores to Pull Requests (PRs).
-This is because, in general, the plugin mints Cred based on raw activity.
-Depending on weight choices, every pull will mint a fixed amount of Cred, likewise for every comment, issue, review, and so forth.

-This is problematic because, to put it simply, not all activity is equally valuable.
-Minting Cred directly on raw activity encourages contributors to focus on quantity over quality.
-As an example, a poorly thought out PR (which requires lots of review and feedback to fix) will generate more Cred than a clean, elegant pull request (which merges with a minimum of fuss).

-We intend to improve the robustness of the GitHub plugin by adding better heuristics for assigning Cred, e.g.:
-- Minting Cred when PRs are merged, rather than when they are created.
-- Allowing custom labels that influence the Cred minted to PRs.
-- Modifying Cred minting based on metrics like the size of the PR.

-We also intend to move Cred minting away from raw activity and towards actions that require review, e.g.:
-- Minting Cred when a PR merges.
-- Minting Cred when a release is created.
-- Minting Cred when a feature is added (via the Initiatives Plugin).

 [GitHub]: https://github.com/